Learn about the names of Spanish Food and Typical Sayings about Food

 This saying basically means to have stuffed yourself silly.
 Literally, I have become like Kiko.
 Supposedly Kiko was a Gypsy man who stuffed himself by eating pounds and pounds of shrimp.

 One of my favorites referring to the Path of St. James.
 It means, With bread and wine you can walk the Path.
-I love it, nothing else necessary, just bread and wine and you can walk 500 miles.
+Or with cheese, bread and wine you can walk the path.
+I love it, nothing else necessary, just bread, cheese, and wine and you can walk 500 miles.

 3. “El vino alegra el ojo, sana el diente, y limpia el vientre”